-The Parks & Trails Division maintains parks, recreation sites and boat ramps, and natural public lands.
+The Office of Parks & Trails maintains parks, recreation sites and boat ramps, and natural public lands.
 Listed below are a few of the more popular recreational lands of Lake County's three dozen parks, preserves and boat ramps.
 Follow the park links to view more details about each park, including amenities, photo slideshow, map and a listing of events taking place at each park.
-There is also interactive a map of all of the featured parks at the bottom of this page or you may view a printable map of County Featured Parks and Boat Ramps.
+There is also interactive a map of all of the featured parks at the bottom of this page .
 Also, view all upcoming events hosted by the Parks & Trails division.

 Astor Lions Park offers active recreation for everyone from the ball player to the tennis player.
 The pavilion and playground offer families a place to enjoy a picnic or day in the park... more »

-The East Lake Community Park is currently under development however some amenities are available for use such as three(3) multi-use soccer/football fields.
-Baseball and softball fields are avilable for practice only at this time.
-Limerock walking path is also available for use.
+East Lake Community Park is currently under development however some of the amenities are available for use at this time including multi-use fields, baseball, and softball fields.
+There is a limerock path for walking or exercising that will be concrete in the future in addition to other future amenities including pavilions, playground, courts, and more.
 Click here to view the conceptual plan for the park.

 Ferndale Preserve is located on the western shore of Lake Apopka.
 The preserve offers three trails each offering stunning vistas of Lake Apopka and on clear days down town Orlando... more »

 Haynes Creek Preserve is primarily an island that lies between a canal and Haynes Creek.
 It consists of wet deciduous forest with a small amount of upland.... more »